TrevinoII/GPS-LCD-Read-Out/README.md

-# GPS-LCD-Read-Out
+Last Edited on: Dec-29, 2023

-Print latatude and longatude to an LCD module
+This is a basic script that lets you display latatude, and longatude to a lcd screen for arduino.